felixge/node-stack-trace/Readme.md

 # stack-trace

-Get raw v8 stack traces with ease.
+Get v8 stack traces as an array of CallSite objects.

 ## Install